nemequ/portable-snippets/safe-math/README.md

  * The type-generic functions (`__builtin_add_overflow`,
    `__builtin_sub_overflow`, and `__builtin_mul_overflow`) will only
    be available in C11 mode.
- * The argument order is slightly different, with the result coming last instead of first.
+ * The argument order in GCC's API is slightly different, with the result coming last instead of first.
 We prefer the result to come first so the call looks a bit more like an assignment operation, but GCC made a different choice.

+   In other words, `__builtin_*_overflow(a, b, res)` are macros defined to `psnip_safe_*(res, a, b)` so existing code needn't be altered.

 ## The `safe_larger_*` API